 If you have an ‘end colostomy’ then the output from your stoma is more likely to be formed and less frequent.
 If your colostomy is further up the large bowel, the output may be less formed (toothpaste consistency) and may work more frequently.

-There is more detailed information in our health information booklet ‘Your diet and lifestyle: living with and beyond bowel cancer’
+There is more detailed information in our health information booklet ‘Eating well: A guide to diet and bowel cancer’.

 Download our booklet Eating well: A guide to diet and bowel cancer.